 Jo, who retired from work as a nursing assistant and personal companion, now volunteers one day a week at the Catholic Worker’s Bethany House.
 She lives on West Broadway and rides her bike to town several times a week — to the Bluff Country Coop, the library and farmers market.
 She also rides over to the river to see how the floodwaters are doing.
 “I just do the normal things,” she said.
 “I stay off of Broadway and take Seventh St. instead, which is easier.”

-Using Winona’s quite neighborhood streets to get around
+Using Winona’s quiet neighborhood streets to get around

 Jo is quite comfortable riding at her own speed, on side streets, but she’s watchful.